Modifying Kernel Parameters Using a Privileged Container

 kubectl create -f daemonSet.yaml

-2. Check whether the DaemonSet is successfully created.
+2. Check whether the DaemonSet has been created.

 In this example, run the following command: